Tomodachiga Yatteru Cafe: Customers

 According to Myoen, the fun of TYC lies in the fact that the customers also have to put on an act.
 From the moment they enter the restaurant, the staff, who have never met them before, talk to them in a friendly manner as if they have known them for a long time, so the customers are required to put aside any embarrassment and act as if they are friends.

-According to an interview with entertainment information site Crank In, it is important for customers to "act the part" in order to enjoy this café, and if they respond with the feeling that they are "visiting a friend's store" based on the viewpoint that their "friends are running the café", the conversation will naturally flow.
+According to an interview with entertainment information site Crank In, it is important for customers to "act the part" to enjoy this café, and if they respond with the feeling that they are "visiting a friend's store" based on the viewpoint that their "friends are running the café", the conversation will naturally flow.
 The waitstaff takes the lead in the conversation, so the customer should just talk with a casual "let's be friends" feeling.

 According to Sheer, the waitress, the customers at TYC were very responsive, and most of them spoke casually to the waitresses as if they were friends.
 The clientele's ages ranged from overwhelmingly younger to older than the waitstaff, and customers came from all over Japan and sometimes even from overseas.

 Menu

 Since it was necessary for the customers to act "friend-like", the menu names were given in a conversational style to make the experience easier for everyone.
-The name of the cream soda is "Which is the most popular among the waitstaff?", cafe latte is "I remember that latte was delicious, wasn't it?"
+The name of the cream soda is "Which is the most popular among the waitstaff?", café latte is "I remember that latte was delicious, wasn't it?"
 The menu is presented in the form of a "dialogue-style menu", which allows customers to form a conversation by simply reading the menu items out loud.
 The menu offers about 30 types of drinks, and if you ask for "the one I always drink", a soft drink chosen at random by the staff is suggested.